-“If the cops don’t shut us down, we can end the show with all the Beach and LMP kids singing along,” I’m planning ahead.
+“If the cops don’t shut us down, we can end the show with all the Beach and LMP kids singing along,” I plan ahead.

-We don’t know if the Bags and Weirdos can even play.
+We do not know if the Bags and Weirdos can even play.
 I look at the flyer that Steve gave me.
 It has a crude map and a phone number for directions.
 My phone is installed.
 I call the number on the flyer.
 An adult answers, probably a parent who is unaware that their home is going to be invaded.